-(e) The significance of the issues raised by the proposed appeal, both to the
+(e) The significance of the issues raised by the proposed appeal, both to the parties and more generally

-[17] The Supreme Court observed that, if there is a public interest in the issues, the proposed appeal more generally.
+[17] The Supreme Court observed that, if there is a public interest in the issues, the case for an extension is likely to be stronger than if there is no such interest.

-[18] This Court accepts that the proposed appeal is significant to Ms Johnson.
-The

-Court is not in a position to assess the significance of the issues raised by the established that the interests of justice require the exercise of the Court's discretion to sustain her application for leave to file her appeal out of time, which is accordingly granted.
+[18] This Court accepts that the proposed appeal is significant to the appellant itself.
+The Court is not in a position to assess the significance of the issues raised by the proposed appeal more generally.